Para leer este hoja informativa en español, presione aquí.

 - Lymphoma, primary, of brain

-- Mycobacterium avium complex or M. kansasii, disseminated or extrapulmonary
+- Mycobacterium avium complex (type of bacterial infection) or M. kansasii, disseminated or extrapulmonary

-- Mycobacterium tuberculosis, of any site, pulmonary (only among people 13 years old or older), disseminated, or extrapulmonary
+- Mycobacterium tuberculosis, of any site, pulmonary (in lungs) (only among people 13 years old or older), disseminated, or extrapulmonary

 - Mycobacterium, other species or unidentified species, disseminated or extrapulmonary